bhaktii1802/Hybrid_models/README.md

 ### Results

-Achieved XX% accuracy on the test set.
+Achieved 94% accuracy on the test set.

 Example classification report and confusion matrix are saved under reports/.